BenSinger01/geotreespace/README.md

 # *geotreespace*: an R Package for the Statistical Measure of Phylogeographic Incopatibilities

-*geotreespace* implements new mathematical measures of phylogeographic concordance or incompatibilities,: the Pairwise Most-Recent Common Ancestor (MRCA) incompatibility $I_{mrca}$ and the Maximum Agreement Sub-Phylogeography (MASPG) $I_{maspg}$.
+*geotreespace* implements new mathematical measures (metrics) of phylogeographic concordance or incompatibilities,: the Pairwise Most-Recent Common Ancestor (MRCA) incompatibility $I_{mrca}$ and the Maximum Agreement Sub-Phylogeography (MASPG) $I_{maspg}$.
-These emtrics are aimed at detecting differences between geographical histories in terms of distances between phylogeographies.
-These incompatibility measures can be applied to any phylogeography, and more generally to any phylogeny where each tip has been assigned a geographical discrete location or any other continuous/discrete 'trait' independent of the sequence.
+These metrics are for detecting differences between geographical histories in terms of distances between phylogeographies.
+The metrics can be applied to any phylogeography, and more generally to any phylogeny where each tip has been assigned a geographical discrete location or any other continuous/discrete 'trait' independent of the sequence.
-A non-zero value of an incompatibility measure between two phylogeographies implies that they are incompatible, and could be evidence of recombination.
+A non-zero value of an incompatibility metric between two phylogeographies implies that they are incompatible, and could be evidence of recombination.